About the State Rail Plan

 The Massachusetts State Rail Plan was originally developed and approved in 2010.
 This rail plan incorporates an in-depth evaluation of the freight rail system with a detailed analysis of passenger rail infrastructure and operations to provide a vision for the state rail system.
 The findings and recommendations of the Rail Plan are based on a comprehensive evaluation of the Commonwealth’s freight, commuter and passenger rail transportation system: its operations, and effect on economic development and quality of life.
 As part of the evaluation, the Rail Plan examines the public and private trade-offs between a range of investments in the rail system.

-The meeting location is accessible to people with disabilities.
+All meeting locations are accessible to people with disabilities.
 Persons who would like to

 request any language (non-English) interpretation assistance, American Sign Language